 Letting Go of My Calendar Life

-I am too dependent on the calendar.
+I’m too dependent on the calendar.
 There are three things in this life that I adore: calendars, lists, and sour gummy worms.

 But I’m going to focus on the first thing for now.
 (I may have to talk about my favorite sour gummy worm brands later on.
-Or I could just tell you that Brach’s is beast at making gummy worms. 🙂 )
+Or I could just tell you that Brach’s is beast at making sour gummy worms. 🙂 )

 I set expectations way too easily—even in little ways.

-But Jesus can.
+But Jesus does.

-But when will this be?
+But when will that be?

-When will that perfect, light bulb moment come when I figure out my future?
+When will that perfect lightbulb moment come when I figure out my future?

 Or maybe my future has already been figured out.
 Maybe my future has already been planned.
 And I know it looks amazing because my God is amazing.